[kernel][s390x] Occasional failures due timeout

 And both tests seems to fail in random tests in the run but pretty reproducibly:

-#5 Updated by pvorel over 2 years ago
+#5 Updated by pvorel almost 3 years ago

 Cloned problematic jobs with disabled serial console (SERIAL_CONSOLE=0).